prantaneel-ti/hephy-rds-api-docs/api/docs/v2-api.md

 * If specified, `storage_gb` *must* be an integer that is greater-than-or-equal-to `20`.
 The default is `100`.

 * If specified, `instance_class` *must* be a string that represents a supported instance size for your database instance(s).
-Currently, the only (and the default) supported instance size is `db.t3.large`, but we'll be expanding this shortly.
+Currently, the only (and the default) supported instance size is `db.t3.medium`, but we'll be expanding this shortly.

 * Actual provisioning of this resource is done in a background process, so it is not guaranteed to be ready when the request returns.
 The suggested mechanism for determining when the resource is ready to use is to poll the associated `GET` request for the `state` to change to `ready`.
 At this point, all values in the object should be populated as well.

+* Stores the created instance as the currently available instance.